-Packing Tape/Packaging Tape- Considered a pressure sensitive tape used in a wide variety of applications, commonly used for sealing boxes and packages for shipments.
-The most common widths are two to three inches wide and made from a polypropylene or polyester backing.
+Packing Tape/Packaging Tape- Considered a pressure-sensitive tape used in a wide variety of applications, commonly used for sealing boxes and packages for shipments.
+The most common widths are two to three inches wide and made from polypropylene or polyester backing.
 Other pressure sensitive tapes include:

 Gaffers Tape- A heavy fabric or plastic tape.
-Commonly used in the entertainment industry to hold down cables and chords.
+They are commonly used in the entertainment industry to hold down cables and chords.
 The adhesive leaves little residue and removes cleanly from objects.

-Duct Tape- Has a plastic coated fabric backing and a strong adhesive.
-Often used by people who need a strong and versatile tape that can be easily torn by hand.
+Duct Tape- Has a plastic-coated fabric backing and a strong adhesive.
+They are often used by people who need a versatile and robust tape that can be easily torn by hand.

 Masking Tape- Used for painting and protecting surfaces that should not be painted.
 Usually consists of a paper backing and an easy to remove adhesive.

-Electrical Tape- Commonly made of vinyl it is designed to stretch and conform to irregular shaped surfaces.
+Electrical Tape- Commonly made of vinyl, it is designed to stretch and conform to irregularly shaped surfaces.
 Used to help wrap electrical wires to protect them from the elements.

 Double-Sided Tape- Has an adhesive on both sides, used for attaching two surfaces.

-Filament Tape- Has fiberglass filaments embedded to increase strength and integrity of the tape.
+Filament Tape- Has fiberglass filaments embedded to increase the strength and integrity of the tape.

 Spike Tape- A thinner version of Gaffers tape used to mark a place where people need to stand or where equipment needs to go.